RobinThrift/talk-property-based-testing-js/src/slides.md

 [fragmented-list]
 - This is an advanced technique
-- requires a little bit of theory (and practice)
+- requires a little bit of theory
+    - (and a little practice)
 - focus on pure functions
 [/fragmented-list]